apiverve/spellchecker.NET-API/Readme.md

 ```
 var queryOptions = new spellcheckerQueryOptions{
-  "text": "I neeed to call my friend on telephine today!"
+  text: "I neeed to call my friend on telephine today!"
 };
 ```